846serj/test-for-write/README.md

 embedding requests.
 A scheduled GitHub Action automatically executes this task weekly and commits any updates back to the repository, ensuring the JSON file stays current.

+## Headlines fetching

+The Headlines tab on the Generate page calls the `/api/headlines` route to pull recent stories from NewsAPI.org.
+Supply a NewsAPI key in `.env.local` (see `.env.example`) by setting `NEWSAPI_API_KEY` so the route can authenticate requests.